 While fingerpicking benefits from this greater response, it can also lead to tonal imbalances e.g. dominant highs and/or lows.
 Guitars intended for fingerpicking are best when the tone is well balanced e.g. the bass and/or treble frequencies are not overly dominant.
 As a result less dense timbers generally produce a more balanced sound but sacrifice some responsiveness as a result.

 Western red cedar for example is often used by guitarists who play with the fingers.
 Being a less dense tonewood than Sitka Spruce for example it is credited with a balanced, warm tone.
 Mahogany, also being a less dense wood is often credited for its mid range punch and greater sustain.

 While some tonewoods are considered brighter or more responsive than others, the pairing of the tonewoods used to construct the body and their tonal relationship is also important.

 With regard to fingerpicking, common pairings include cedar top with rosewood sides, spruce top with mahogany sides and mahogany top and mahogany sides.
 But again, much of this is subjective and depends on a number of things including your attack on the guitar e.g. if you are a percussive player a softer soundboard wood is going to get marked and damaged fairly quickly.

-While the information above, if considered when choosing your next guitar will provide a good starting point, I’d be remiss not to remind you again that guitar is a highly individual instrument.
-The subtleties of how you play the guitar, the songs you choose to play and in particular your attack on the guitar will have the largest impact on your sound.
+While the information above, if considered when choosing your next guitar will provide a good starting point, the subtleties of how you play the guitar, the songs you choose to play, and in particular your attack on the guitar will have the largest impact on your sound.

-For instance some people swear by dreadnoughts for fingerpicking while others claim the heavier bass resonance drowns out the melodic lines played in accompaniment.
+For instance, some people swear by dreadnoughts for fingerpicking while others claim the heavier bass response drowns out the melodic lines played in accompaniment.